Jane Russell: Television

 Russell moved into television, appearing in episodes of Colgate Theatre, Westinghouse Desilu Playhouse, Death Valley Days (the "Splinter Station", 1960) and The Red Skelton Hour.
 In 1999, she remarked, "Why did I quit movies?
 Because I was getting too old!
 You couldn't go on acting in those years if you were an actress over 30."

 Russell was referenced in a 1956 episode of The Honeymooners.
 Ralph Kramden (played by Jackie Gleason) arrives home "dead" tired, vowing to go straight to bed after dinner, quipping, "You couldn't get me out of this house tonight if you told me that Jane Russell was runnin’ a party upstairs and she couldn't get started until I arrived!"
 Later, Kramden becomes aware that his best friend and neighbor, Ed Norton, is in fact throwing a party upstairs and did not invite him.
 After being reminded by his wife, Alice, of his reluctance to attend even a party that Jane Russell was throwing, an insulted Kramden rants, "I was talking about Jane Russell: I said nothing about any party that Norton's running!"

 On the sitcom Maude (the episode "The Wallet"), Walter Findlay (played by Bill Macy) carries a lipstick impression and autograph of Jane Russell on a cocktail napkin in his wallet as a good luck charm.

 Her last on-screen appearance was in a 1986 episode of Hunter.

 Later career

 Russell made her first movie appearance in a number of years in Fate Is the Hunter (1964), in which she was seen as herself performing for the USO in a flashback sequence.
 She was second-billed in two A.C.
 Lyles Westerns, Johnny Reno (1966) and Waco (1966), and starred in Cauliflower Cupids, filmed in 1966 but not released until 1970.
-She had a character role in The Born Losers (1967) and Darker Than Amber (1970).
+Russell had a character role in The Born Losers (1967) and Darker Than Amber (1970).
+After this, she retired from acting in movies, saying she was getting too old.